 There are four parts to a thorough vehicle inspection of an antique, vintage or classic car or truck.
 One is to inspect the inside from top to bottom for wear and tear and to verify that all the controls and buttons work as they should.
 The second is inspect the outside in a similar manner, looking for rust, dents and scratches and testing everything that moves such as door handles and locks.
 You should also check all the lights because what appears to be a burnt out light bulb could be a more serious problem.
 The third step is to take a test drive and again verify that everything works as it should.
 Take the vehicle on a freeway to verify that it does not shake or drift and drive on a bumpy road to listen for rattles.
 And if the seller insists on going take along a friend to engage him or her so that you can concentrate on the vehicle.
 You should also ask to look at maintenance records and receipts for significant repairs or restoration so you can compare the documented odometer reading and replaced parts with what you see.
 And finally, if you are still serious about buying the vehicle, arrange to have the engine and drivetrain inspected by a qualified mechanic "of your choosing".
+(If you live in the Austin, Texas, you might give Nicholas at Cornerstone Mobile Auto Repair a call.)
 Given the anxiety and confusion that generally accompany a purchase it is easy to overlook important and potentially costly items so use a check list (like the one below) and take lots of pictures inside and out for future reference.
 The list at the bottom of this page will help.

 There are many problems that may occur related to road handling.
 Considering the many factors that can influence road handling, it is difficult to understand sometimes why a vehicle perform in a certain manner on the road.
 Road handling can be affected by the characteristics of the car, the weather conditions, as well as the road conditions, by the familiarity of the driver with the car, as well as the position and support for the driver while driving.